ianbstewart/ianbstewart.github.io/research.md

 ## 2018

 **I. Stewart**, J. Eisenstein.
-Making "fetch" happen: the influence of social and linguistic context on the success of lexical innovations.
-In preparation.
+Making "fetch" happen: The influence of social and linguistic context on nonstandard word growth and decline.
+In submission.
 [[arXiv]](https://arxiv.org/abs/1709.00345)

 # Presentations